 "No, I don't like work.
 I had rather laze about and think of all the fine things that can be done.
 I don't like work - no man does - but I like what is in the work - the chance to find yourself.
 Your own reality - for yourself, not for others - what no other man can ever know.
 They can only see the mere show, and never can tell what it really means."
 (1.68)

-Marlow values work for a rather unconventional reason – because he can find his own version of reality in it.
+Marlow like to work because he can find his own version of reality in it.
 Nobody else, he claims, can see what a worker sees when he does his duty and claims the work as his own.
-Another can only see the external – the least true – account of reality.
-That Marlow sees different versions of reality may hint that he is going slightly mad.
+Another can only see the external—the least true—account of reality.
+Um, if Marlow really is seeing different versions of reality, we're not sure that he's totally sane at this point.